 I advise making a mismatched statement in at least one space.
 Mismatched dining chairs instantly add the pop of personality factor to the don’t be like the rest of them, darling equation.

 This beauty takes a giant step away from ho hum, jumping style first into entry envy territory in a very what works for you is what works way.

 What works for you is what works in decorating.
-Always.